mikkelme/Simula_SummerProject/README.md

   \frac{1}{2} \frac{\text{max }(p_S) - \text{min }(p_S)}{\text{max }(p_S)} \approx \frac{1}{2}\frac{136 - 126}{136} \approx 4 \ \\%.
 $$

-Thus we are starting to get some bigger deviations compared to the 2D case which might be significant for the prospects of dimension reduction model.
+Thus we are starting to get some bigger deviations compared to the 2D case which might be significant for the prospects of a dimension reduction model.
 We also evaluate the normal flow along the interface surface which is shown figure $(17)$.

 <p align="center">